xwmx/nb/README.md

 A fenced code block with `html` language identifier containing the source HTML from the bookmarked page.

-`nb` uses this section to save the source HTML page content when `pandoc` is not available to convert it to Markdown.
+`nb` does not save the page source by default. `nb` uses this section to save the source HTML page content when `pandoc` is not available to convert it to Markdown.

 ### `nb` Notebook Specification